-At June 30, 2010, the Company had \$14,119,000 invested in three money market funds with maturities of three months or less that are included within the "Cash and cash equivalents" line on the Consolidated Balance Sheet.
+At June 30, 2010, the Company had \$14,119,000 invested in three money market funds with maturities of three months or less that are included within the "Cash and cash equivalents" line on the consolidated balance sheet.
 Because there is an active market for shares in the money market funds, the Company considers its fair value measures of these investments to be based on Level 1 inputs.
-No other assets or liabilities on the Consolidated Balance Sheet are measured at fair value.